Where BRV2S sits in the pressure reducing range

 - protect downstream equipment with a correctly sized safety valve where local standards require it

-For externally sensed variants, the same source set also requires the sensing line to connect at least 1 m downstream.
+For externally sensed variants, the product documentation also requires the sensing line to connect at least 1 m downstream.
 That detail matters when users are comparing BRV2S with BRV2SP or other station layouts.

 What to confirm before final selection

-Even with a documented model route, final selection should still confirm:
+Even with a documented model path, final selection should still confirm:

 - actual upstream and target downstream pressure